 Read about the camping near Dillon Reservoir, all around Summit County.

-Lake and pond fishing are available year round, both from shore and boat.
+Fishing: Lake and pond fishing is available year-round, both from shore and boat.
 In the winter ice fishing is an option when the lake freezes over.
 The Blue River flows into and out of the Dillon Reservoir, so that provides additional area fishing.